Generative Pre-training for Speech with Flow Matching: Experiment

 \subsection{Fine-tuning for Zero-shot Speaker adaptation of Text-to-speech}

 \paragraph{Task \& Metrics} We consider speech generation conditioning on text, i.e., text-to-speech (TTS).
-In particular, we focus on the zero-shot TTS problem~\citep{Casanova2021YourTTSTZ} where the voice of an unseen speaker should be used for synthesis.
+In particular, we focus on the zero-shot speaker adaptation problem~\citep{jia2018transfer,Casanova2021YourTTSTZ} where the voice of an unseen speaker should be used for synthesis.
 The problem setup and the evaluation metrics followed VALL-E~\citep{Wang2023NeuralCL} and Voicebox~\citep{le2023voicebox}.
 Zero-shot adaptation is done by using a 3-second prompt that carries speaker, paralinguistic, and environmental information.
 To measure the correctness and the intelligibility of the synthetic speech, we measure the recognition word error rate (WER) using HuBERT-L~\citep{Hsu2021HuBERTSS} pre-trained and fine-tuned on LibriLight~\citep{Kahn2019LibriLightAB} and LibriSpeech~\citep{Panayotov2015LibrispeechAA} respectively.
 Using WavLM-TDCNN speaker embedding model~\cite{Chen2021WavLMLS}, speaker similarity is measured by the similarity between the embedding of generated speech and that of the conditioning audio.
 Similarity to the original conditioning audio (SIM-o) and to the vocoder-resynthesized audio (SIM-r) are reported.
+In addition to the objective metrics, subjective evaluation on cross-sentence reference results using mean opinion score is also provided.
+See more detail regarding MOS test in Section~\ref{subsec:mos}.

 \paragraph{Prior Works} YourTTS~\citep{Casanova2021YourTTSTZ} is a flow-based model~\citep{Kim2021ConditionalVA} trained on multi-lingual data, including VCTK~\citep{Yamagishi2019CSTRVC}, TTS-portugese~\citep{casanova2022tts}, M-AILABS French~\citep{mailabs}, and LibriTTS~\citep{zen2019libritts}.
-VALL-E is a decoder-only auto-regressive model trained on LibriLight for zero-shot adaptation TTS.
+VALL-E is a decoder-only auto-regressive model trained on LibriLight for zero-shot speaker adaptation TTS.
 Lastly, the closely related prior work Voicebox combined flow-matching and masked prediction for supervised TTS training.
 Voicebox can be viewed as a strong baseline using the same amount of data with fully supervised training.

-\paragraph{Dataset} 960 hours of transcribed English speech is used for fine-tuning.
+\paragraph{Dataset} 960 hours of transcribed speech from English audiobook is used for fine-tuning.
 The testing protocol follows VALL-E and Voicebox.
-Montreal Force Aligner~\citep{McAuliffe2017MontrealFA} is used to obtain force-aligned phone sequences.
+Montreal Force Aligner~\citep{McAuliffe2017MontrealFA} is used for phone-speech alignment.
 Position postfixes are added to each phone following Voicebox.
-In Section~\ref{subsec:se_full} we also provided additional results on fine-tuning with less (100/10 hours) labeled data.
+Additional results on fine-tuning with less (100/10 hours) labeled data are provided in Section~\ref{subsec:data}.